 With this framework, NIST set its sight on guaranteeing information security in different industries, including banking, communications, and energy.
 Large and small firms alike can tailor the standards to meet their specific needs.

 In order to meet the standards that NIST has set, companies most perform penetration tests on their applications and networks following a pre-established set of guidelines.
 This American information tech security standard ensures that companies fulfill their cybersecurity control and assessment obligations, mitigating risks of a cyberattack in every way possible.

-Stakeholders from different sectors collaborate to popularize and encourage firms to implement the Cybersecurity Framework.
+Stakeholders from different sectors collaborate to popularize the Cybersecurity Framework and encourage firms to implement it.
 With exceptional standards and technology, NIST significantly contributes to cybersecurity innovation in a host of American industries.

 The PTES Framework (Penetration Testing Methodologies and Standards) highlights the most recommended approach to structure a penetration test.
 This standard guides testers on various steps of a penetration test including initial communication, gathering information, as well as the threat modeling phases.

 Following this penetration testing standard, testers acquaint themselves with the organization and their technological context as much as possible before they focus on exploiting the potentially vulnerable areas, allowing them to identify the most advanced scenarios of attacks that could be attempted.
 The testers are also provided with guidelines to perform post-exploitation testing if necessary, allowing them to validate that the previously identified vulnerabilities have been successfully fixed.
 The seven phases provided in this standard guarantee a successful penetration test offering practical recommendations that your management team can rely on to make their decisions.